 What brought me happiness today?

 What brought me comfort and deep peace today?

 This practice can help us find more meaning and joy in our lives and lead us to ea more

 This practice will help you become more aware of things that you perhaps consider to be

 “little”, like the fact that you wake up in warm flat; your ability to walk, see, touch, smell,

 hear; spending time with a good friend; receiving or giving a hug.

 You can write in your journal anytime during the day.
 It could be when you wake up in the

-morning, just before going to bed, before you meditate.
+morning, on ab read at work, just before going to bed, before you meditate.
 It doesn’t

 matter what part of the day you choose to write on your gratitude journal; what is